-3.23 Further provision for sand and gravel extraction will be required.
+3.24 Further provision for sand and gravel extraction will be required within the Plan period.
 None of the sand and gravel reserves are located in the Lake District National Park.
 The proposals for Areas of Search and Preferred Areas are set out in the Cumbria Local Plan; these, and progress on time extensions for those quarries whose planning permissions expire within the Plan period, are discussed in Chapter 4 of this LAA.